kouroshD/ANDOR/docs/Instructions.md

-Starting the AND/OR graph process, it loads the AND/OR graph description from a \textit{text} file, and generates the AND/OR graph $G$.
+Starting the AND/OR graph process, it loads the AND/OR graph description from a *text* file, and generates the AND/OR graph *G*.

 To generate the AND/OR graph, we describe it with the following structure offline: